 The Jenkins Hosting Team handles various requests related to hosting of open-source plugins and other components (forking and transferring plugins, managing permissions and update centers, etc.).
 There are multiple contributors involved in this activity on a regular basis.

-Triage and processing of new plugin HOSTING requests in Jenkins Jira.
+Triage and processing of new plugin Hosting requests.
 There is some automation around this process, but human reviews are needed too…

 Ensure that plugin publishing requirements are followed: naming conventions and `artifactId`s, `groupId`s, documentation, duplication of existing plugins, license compliance, etc.]